 Seeing these in action makes me wish we got more with the main triangle.
 Compared to the beta pairings, not much happens there.
 Kate gets the most, what with trying to become less uptight and more fun to passive-aggressively keep Anthony’s attention away from Lulu.
 Lulu herself is pretty static.
-She starts off as a quirky, sex obsessed millennial, and ends more or less the same place character-wise.
-Anthony just gets more confused and straight up possessive over both ladies as time goes on.
+She starts off as a quirky, sex-obsessed millennial, and ends more or less the same place character-wise.
+Anthony just gets more confused and straight-up possessive over both ladies as time goes on.

 Now don’t get me wrong, Crashing is by no means a bad show.
 Out of the three comedy shows I’ve reviewed for Off the Beaten Path, Crashing is easily the most consistent.
 Sure, it may not reach the heights of say Lizard Soldiers of the Third Reich but it never approaches the lows of Un Sacco Di Natale.

 Sure, the characters are rather static, especially when compared to Fleabag.
 Doesn’t change the fact these seven were fun as hell to watch.
 Like you may not be getting into that deep psychological dive into the psyches of the characters and personal growth as we get in Fleabag, but man can this cast play off each other in an entertaining way.
 Again, this is Waller-Bridge’s skills as a playwright shining through.

 The rest of the aspects of the show are fine, but not overly noteworthy.
 Like the cinematography is fine for a single-camera sitcom.
 The soundtrack and the score are quirky yet spirited.
-The direction, courtesy of George Kane (who directed every episode) is fine TV directing, nothing extraordinary but it gets the job done efficiently.
+The direction, courtesy of George Kane – who directed every episode – is fine TV directing, nothing extraordinary but it gets the job done efficiently.
 All in all, it’s a well enough made show to not be bad but not spectacular.

 My Recommendation: Recommend